Invalidating your insurance means you’ve submitted incorrect information to your insurer, so it’s refused your claim.

-For example, if someone finds your keys, traces them back to your home and uses them to gain access.
-You might be out of luck when it comes to claiming on your house insurance policy.
+For example, if someone finds your keys, traces them back to your home and uses them to gain access, your insurer might refuse your claim.

 Or if a neighbour, friend or ex-partner uses a key you’ve given them to access your home and steal things, the same applies.

-A number of insurers say they would class such an incident as an act of deception rather than as theft.
-As such, it might not be covered under a home insurance policy, though this isn’t guaranteed.
+Several insurers say they'd class such an incident as an act of deception rather than as theft.
+So it might not be covered under a home insurance policy, though this isn’t guaranteed.
 Some insurers might still pay out.

 It depends on whether your insurer believes you've taken the necessary steps to fully secure your home and fulfil your duty of care.

-Will my insurance pay out if my children leave my door unlocked?
+Will my insurance payout if someone in the home leaves my door unlocked?

 Your insurer might not pay out if the door is left unlocked.
 Many home insurance policies require certain door locks to be fitted and locked when you leave the home.
 Your insurer could refuse a claim if a burglary happens as a result of the locks not being used.

 What happens if I leave my house unoccupied?

 If you leave your home unoccupied for a long time (usually over 30 days) your insurer might not cover you.
-Some policies are even more restrictive in the winter months when there is greater chance of burst pipes causing damage in unheated homes.
+Some policies are even more restrictive in the winter months.
+This is because there's greater chance of burst pipes causing damage in unheated homes.

-If you need to leave the house unoccupied for longer than the limit outlined in your policy documents – if you’re going on a three-month cruise, for example – speak to your home insurer and see if you can get unoccupied property insurance.
+If you need to leave the house unoccupied for longer than the limit outlined in your policy documents, speak to your insurer and see if you can get unoccupied property insurance.

 Will DIY work invalidate my house insurance?